Novum/vkQuake/readme.md

 # Installation

 ## Windows
-Copy all files from the `vkquake-<version>_win64.zip` or `vkquake-<version>_win32.zip` folder in the zip file to the Quake base directory.
+Copy all files inside the `vkquake-<version>_win64` or `vkquake-<version>_win32` folder in the zip to the Quake base directory.
 Overwrite any existing files.
 Afterward to run the game just execute `vkQuake.exe`.

 ## Linux
 Copy the `vkquake-<version>-linux-x86_64.AppImage` to the Quake base directory.
 Set permission of the AppImage to executable and run it.